Caution World Tour: Background and development

 Carey's fifteenth studio album, titled Caution, was released on November 16, 2018 and received universal acclaim from critics.
 The album was described as a "fine-tuning" of Carey's previous work, and was praised for its freshness which made it "pleasingly defiant", with some critics hailing it as being "the new blueprint for legacy acts" of Carey's stature.
 By December 2018, the album had been featured on several year-end lists.
 Prior to the album's release, dates were announced for both the North American and European leg of the tour, teasing it as being her "most intimate tour yet".

 The opening leg of the tour was performed in small, theatre-based and mid-sized venues across North America.
 It kicked off on February 27, 2019 in Irving, Texas and concluded on April 6 in Bethlehem, Pennsylvania.
 The European leg of the tour was mainly arena-based, with Carey opening on May 22 in Dublin and finishing on June 13 in Amsterdam.

-Following this, Carey performed at several festivals including the Festival d'été de Québec at the Plains of Abraham, Canada, where the singer performed in front of an audience of over 90,000 people, and the Curaçao North Sea Jazz Festival.
+Following this, Carey performed at several festivals including the Festival d'été de Québec at the Plains of Abraham, Canada, and the Curaçao North Sea Jazz Festival.